Epson Home Cinema 5050UB Projector Review

 Lamp

-This LCD projector uses a lamp as its light source, which can last from 3,500 to about 5,000 hours, according to the manufacturer, after which you'll need to swap the lamp for a new one.
+This LCD projector utilizes a lamp as its light source, which can last from 3,500 to approximately 5,000 hours, according to the manufacturer.
+After this time, you will need to replace the lamp with a new one.
 It's not a true 4k projector, as it uses pixel shifting to create a higher-resolution image.
 This offers better quality than a pure 1080p projector, but it isn't as good as a native 4k projector.

 This 3LCD lamp-based unit shows a broad, continuous SPD.
 The nice thing about this technology is that there's no laser speckle.
 Trade-offs are lower color purity versus RGB-laser models and gradual brightness/color drift as the lamp ages.